MR-Biomarker-Resource/mricloudpy/README.md

 # MRICloudPy
-A repo for MRICLoudPy, software for analyzing MRICloud output data
+A repo for MRICloudPy, software for analyzing MRICloud output data